Classification of the Japonic languages: Altaic theory

-However, linguists agree today that typological resemblances between Japanese, Korean and Altaic languages cannot be used to prove genetic relatedness of languages, as these features are typologically connected and easily borrowed from one language to the other (e.g. due to geographical proximity with Manchuria).
+Linguists agree today that typological resemblances between Japanese, Korean and Altaic languages cannot be used to prove genetic relatedness of languages, as these features are typologically connected and easily borrowed from one language to the other (e.g. due to geographical proximity with Manchuria).
 Such factors of typological divergence as Middle Mongolian's exhibition of gender agreement can be used to argue that a genetic relationship with Altaic is unlikely.

-Robbeets (2017)
+Transeurasian by Robbeets (2017)

-According to Robbeets (2017) Japanese and Korean originated as a hybrid language around the region of Liaoning in China, incorporating an Austronesian-like language and Altaic (trans-Eurasian) elements.
-She suggests that proto-Japanese had an additional influence from Austronesian on the Japanese archipelago.

-She lists the following agricultural vocabulary in proto-Japonic with parallels in Austronesian languages:
+According to Robbeets (2017) Proto-Japanese and Proto-Korean originated as a hybrid language around the region of Liaoning in China. incorporating with an Austronesian-like language.
+She suggests that proto-Japanese had an additional influence from Austronesian on the Japanese archipelago.She lists the following agricultural vocabulary in proto-Japonic with parallels in Austronesian languages: